Civil Engineer Corps: UDTs

 Diving masks were not common in 1944 and a few men had tried using goggles at Kwajalein.
 They were a rare item in the Hawaiian sports stores so Lt.
 Crist and Seabee Chief Howard Roeder and put in a request to the Supply Corps for them.
 Fortuitously, a diving mask ad was spotted in a magazine.
 That prompted a priority dispatch to the States appropriating the store's entire stock.

 In 1944 the Navy created an unheralded program to dredge harbors to increase accessibility and stevedoring productivity at advance bases.
 The 301st CB was created for the job and given two ex-NCDU (CEC) and two ex-UDT (CEC) to assist.
-Between them they had three Silver stars and a Bronze star for valor.
+Between them they had three Silver Stars and a Bronze Star for valor.

-Prisoners of War
+Prisoners of war

 During WWII fifteen CEC were taken as prisoners of war.
 All were in the Pacific and all were taken at the onset of hostilities at Cavite, Philippines, Wake, and Guam.
 Six would die: one executed, two from friendly fire, and three from mal-treatment.
 One POW, Lt.
 Jerry Steward CEC, received the Navy Cross, Purple Heart with three gold stars, Army Distinguished Unit Badge with Oak leaf cluster, Philippine Distinguished Service Star and was the most decorated CEC officer of WWII.
 Postwar he retired as a Rear Admiral.

 Camp David

 The presidential retreat is officially Naval Support Facility Thurmont.
 The CEC staffs the base command.
 The Marine Corps provides base security while Seabees oversee base operations and maintenance.
-The current base commander is Cmdr.
-Jeremy Ramburg(CEC) while the executive officer is Lcdr.
-Jannira Gregory (CEC).
+The current base commander is Capt.
+Christopher S. Casne (CEC) while the executive officer is Lcdr.
+Christopher L. Adcock (CEC).